hannesdatta/course-odcm/content/docs/course/support.md

    return sum
 ```

-Actually, it makes more more sense to first finish the loop and only then return the value of `sum`.
+Actually, in this case it makes more sense to first finish the `for` loop and only then return the value of `sum`.
 Like this (i.e., `return` is unindented here!):

 ```
 sum = 0